Druwerd/rails-form-validation/README.md

 - Stimulus

 ## Design
-Dynamic form validation are done using a Stimulus controller and Rails backend endpoint that returns validations errors as html.
+Dynamic form validation is done using a Stimulus controller and a Rails backend endpoint that returns validation errors as a html snippet.

 The signup form is wired up to a Stimulus controller.
-Password fields are set to listen for input action and trigger `handleChange` on the Stimulus controller.
+Password field actions are set to listen for input changes and trigger `handleChange` on the Stimulus controller.

 [Form](./app/views/users/_form.html.erb):
 ```erb